Word@Work, Let God's Word energise your working day!

 1 Thessalonians 3:6-10

-Many believers feel the need of encouragement as they seek to follow Jesus.
+All believers need more encouragement than most people think, as they seek to follow Jesus.
 They look to pastors and teachers in the same way that the early Christians looked to Paul and his apostolic team.
 There is often a presumption that because God's servants keep on giving sacrificially to their flock, they do not need any encouragement themselves.
-That is far from true.
-And if their ministry is supported by your gifts, you have not paid them to be your servants.
+That is far from true (Romans 15:30).
+And if their ministry is supported by your gifts, you have not paid them to be your servants, but to be released to be ministers of the gospel of Christ.

 Gospel Fellowship and Holiness